elton-okawa/design-system-study/docs/tutorials/custom-multi-part-component.md

 1. Define style for each component part
 2. Add it on theme
-3. Create each component part consuming the styling - you can skip this part if the component already exists
+3. Create each component part consuming the styling - you can skip this part if the component already exists in chakra package

 ## Defining component theme